Tweety-FER/in2ngPlayground/tutorial/angular/filters.md

 ```

 As you can see, using different filters on the same variable only affects the way it is displayed and not the variable's actual value.
-Although we displayed first name in both uppercase and lowercase, displaying the original value after shows that it is still unchanged.
+Although we displayed the first name in both uppercase and lowercase, displaying the original value after shows that it is still unchanged.

 ### Number filter